The Accelerators: Hiatus and break up

 Shortly after releasing Nearer, the band gradually stopped touring and only played occasionally in the Raleigh-Chapel Hill area.
 Duncan—the band's founder, lead singer, and main songwriter—decided to retire after more than twenty years of devotion to The Accelerators and more than thirty years in the music industry.
 However, after working on the Road Chill compilation album, Duncan said, "Sometime around the mid-1990s, it was rumored that I had retired or was deceased or didn't matter anyway or something, so I set out [to] let anyone who cared know that I was, except for possibly the third, none of these."
-He has expressed an interest in returning to the studio with producer Hodgin to record an album of new songs.
+He expressed an interest in returning to the studio with producer Hodgin to record an album of new songs.

-Dick Hodgin, the band's manager and lead producer, worked with The Accelerators from its beginnings and has gone on to win a regional Emmy and to work with Clay Aiken, Corrosion of Conformity, Hootie and the Blowfish, and Lynyrd Skynard.
+Hodgin, the band's manager and lead producer, worked with The Accelerators from its beginnings and went on to work with Clay Aiken, Corrosion of Conformity, Hootie and the Blowfish, and Lynyrd Skynard and also won a regional Emmy Award.
 Ron Bartholomew went on to play with Whiskeytown, Patty Hurst Shifter, Michael Rank and Stag, and Caitlyn Cary.
 Brad Rice's successful career includes Whiskeytown, Son Volt, Keith Urban, and Ryan Adams.
 In addition to Superchunk, John Wurster went on to play with many acts, including The Mountain Goats, Bob Mould, Katy Perry, Rocket from the Crypt, The New Pornographers, and R.E.M.
-Dave Bartholomew toured with Caitlyn Cary and Tres Chicas, and currently plays with Terry Anderson And The Olympic Ass-Kickin' Team.
+Dave Bartholomew toured with Caitlyn Cary and Tres Chicas, and plays with Terry Anderson And The Olympic Ass-Kickin' Team.

+On July 19, 2013, The Accelerators and several other bands performed a one-night tribute show for The Brewery.